 A cost may be, paying a doctor for a medical narrative.
 That might cost me $500, or it might cost me $1,000.
 But if we don’t get that medical narrative, then you will not win your case.
 It’s money well spent, but that cost is not taken out of the fee.

-When you may owe money to an attorney
+When you may owe money to a disability lawyer

 If your attorney loses, then you won’t owe a fee at all, because if it’s a contingency fee.
 If the contingency is not met, the lawyer is taking all the risk at the end of the day.
 So if you lose the case, the lawyer took that risk and did a ton of work for absolutely $0.